 And in the books of wisdom, Psalms, Proverbs, and Ecclesiastes, we are told to fear God 59 different times.

 It may shock you that the Bible isn't interested in whether we believe in God or not.
 It assumes that everyone more or less does.
-What it is interested in is the response we have to Him.
-We need to decide if we willing for God be majestic and holy, vast and wondrous, or are we going to try to shrink Him down to a size our minds can wrap around.
+Instead it focuses on our response to Him.
+We need to decide if we are willing for God be majestic and holy, vast and wondrous, or are we going to try to shrink Him down to a size our minds can wrap around.
 If we try to confine God to the boundaries we are comfortable with then we are not dealing with the God of creation and the Christ of the cross.
 Instead we are dealing with a cheap dollar store version of something made in our image.

-We need to be reminded from time to time that everything’s about God, not about us.
-Martin Luther’s great cry was to “let God be God.”
-A.W.
-Tozer said “that to know God is to fear Him and to be stunned by the splendor of His presence.”
+Every morning I need to be reminded that God is the center of it all, not me.
+That’s why I love the statement by A.W.
+Tozer, “to know God is to fear Him and to be stunned by the splendor of His presence.”
 God does not exist just to meet our needs.
 We exist to bow before Him with an attitude of holy fear so that we will worship Him with our whole life.

-Most of us could stand to tremble more in the presence of God.
+It’s time that those of us who wear His name spend a little time being stunned by the splendor of His presence.
 He’s not just the big guy in the sky, or the man upstairs.
 He’s the Lord of Hosts, the Most High God, the King of Kings, Lord of Lords, and the Almighty who is holy, holy, holy.